bbc/react-transcript-editor/README.md

      transcriptData=// Transcript json
-     mediaUrl=// string url to media file - audio or video isEditable={true}// set to true if you want to be able to edit the text sttJsonType={ 'bbckaldi' } // the type of STT Json transcript supported. handleAnalyticsEvents={ this.handleAnalyticsEvents } // optional - if you want to collect analytics events. fileName=// optional - used for saving and retrieving local storage blob files
+     mediaUrl=// string url to media file - audio or video isEditable={true}// set to true if you want to be able to edit the text spellCheck={false}// set to true if you want the browser to spell check this transcript sttJsonType={ 'bbckaldi' } // the type of STT Json transcript supported. handleAnalyticsEvents={ this.handleAnalyticsEvents } // optional - if you want to collect analytics events. fileName=// optional - used for saving and retrieving local storage blob files